 It is also important that residents with special dietary requirements enquire about the ingredients in the pre- prepared meal that is being served to ensure that it satisfies their dietary needs.
 At any event where the Residential Support Team or Social Committees (Hall Societies) cook and/or serve meat or other protein sources, supervision of the preparation and serving of the cooked (hot) meals will be done by a member of the team who has completed the appropriate Food Safety Training Course.

-At MRS all residents only pay for what they eat.
-Dining room prices are kept as low as possible to try and fit into the average student’s budget.
+MRS Halls cafe is open to all MRS residents, staff and visitors prices are kept as low as possible to try and fit into the average student’s budget.
 Owing to the fact that residents have not prepaid for their meals as part of their accommodation fee, as in other institutions, residents of MRS are able to obtain their meals from a variety of outlets.
 This gives residents the freedom to choose where and when they eat.

 For opening hours please visit the Halls Cafe section of the web page

 Follow the Halls Cafe on facebook to view the menu and updates.

 To maintain the appearance and atmosphere of the Halls Café, all residents are asked to clear their plates, crockery and cutlery to the specified area within the dining room.
 This will ensure that the Halls Café remains a pleasant environment.